Cardiac Angioplasty and Stent

 If it is decided to insert a stent, the stent that is found in collapsed form in the catheter is advanced to the clogged coronary artery.
 Once the balloon is inflated, the stent is advanced, expanded and left at the site of stenosis.

 After these processes are completed, images (angiograms) are captured again to see the final status of the coronary arteries.
-After the catheter is removed and the small incision is stitched, the procedure is completed.
+The procedure is completed after the catheter is removed and the small incision is stitched.

 After angioplasty, you usually stay in the hospital for one night and you are discharged after it is confirmed that your overall health is stable.